About my work

 ✖ …be fragmented; with multiple documents and various layouts, formats, and writing styles.

 ✔ …collate the documents, organize the content, remove any duplication, and edit to a consistent writing style.

 ✖ …have been written from the perspective of the developer, including unnecessary technical details and omitting points that would be helpful to the reader.

 ✔ …rewrite the documentation with consideration for the user’s perspective.

 ✖ …be incorrect, due to changes in the product as it has matured.
 For example, features may not work as the documentation indicates.

 ✔ …test your product and your documentation, fix errors in the documentation, and report usability or other issues to the development team.

 There are many other ways that I have helped clients build excellent documentation.
 I would like to find out more about your project—please contact me.

 Topics I have experience with

-I am familiar with a broad range of software-related topics, and particularly those that are associated with the free and open source software community.
 Here is a list of specific topics I have worked with and/or written about.
-Note that the items listed below are intended only to give a broad overview of my experience and may or may not be relevant to your particular project.
+Note that the items listed below are intended only to give a broad, general overview of my experience; this list is not comprehensive.